Expert Tips For Fitting More Greens Into Your Day

 2. Plants decrease bloat—and support overall GI health.

-The polyphenols found in plants, particularly green and black tea, have been shown to inhibit the growth of pathogenic bacteria, including Staphylococcus aureus, E. coli, and a type of yeast called Candida albicans.
-Polyphenols from berries, pomegranate, apples, grapes, and spinach have also been shown to support the proliferation of good bacteria such as Lactobacillus and Bifidobacteria.
+The polyphenols found in plants, particularly green and black tea, have been shown to inhibit the growth of pathogenic bacteria1, including Staphylococcus aureus, E. coli, and a type of yeast called Candida albicans.
+Polyphenols from berries, pomegranate, apples, grapes, and spinach have also been shown to support the proliferation of good bacteria2 such as Lactobacillus and Bifidobacteria.
 When the gut microbiome is replete with good bacteria (and few bad bacteria), it supports the removal of toxins from the body, thyroid function (30 percent of the thyroid hormone is converted to an active form in the gut), hormonal balance (bad bacteria can cause the reabsorption of sex hormones, like estrogen, back into the body), and help breaks down the fiber in legumes so you don't get gassy.

 3. Greens give you energy.

-In a groundbreaking study in 2014, researchers observed that ATP (your energy currency) could be created from light and chlorophyll.
+In a groundbreaking study3 in 2014, researchers observed that ATP (your energy currency) could be created from light and chlorophyll.
 Chlorophyll is the green pigment in plants.
 While this is the first study of its kind and requires more supportive research, you’ll likely experience this effect.
 So step into the sunshine, grab a green drink, and you'll feel invigorated.

 4. Phytonutrients will make you smarter.
 (Yes, really.)